jenmitz/password-generator/README.md

 ## Purpose
-This is a password generator that generates a random password depending on the user's input.
-It is to provide the user with a strong and secure password.
-It allows the user the select the following: character length (required), uppercase, lowercase, special characters, and numbers.
+This is a password generator that generates a random password depending on the users input.
+It allows the user the select their desired character length (required) from 8 - 58 and choose their character type(s) (at least one required) from uppercase letters, lowercase letters, numbers, and special characters.
+It provides the user with a strong and secure password as a result.

 ## Progress/Current Function
-I have not finished the actual functionality of it yet.
-The CSS and HTML are finished, however.
-It is responsive and the graphics are clean, and it adapts well to multiple screen sizes.
-The .js file currently has some non-working (work in progress) functions and many variables (const).
-Once I better understand the syntax and logic, I'll come back and update this so it actually works.
+I have not finished the full functionality of this yet, but it is coming along very well.
+Beyond the HTML and CSS being complete, the JavaScript correctly registers user input and generates random characters based on that input.
+It returns no errors, console logs all relevant information, and is relatively dry.
+The only things left to finish are getting requested amount of randomized values from the final (dynamically-created) array and populating the HTML with the result of said randomization.